 Ga smuaineadh oidhch is ló.

-The orthography of the psalms was modernised in the 1753 edition.
-The translation follows closely that of the 1659 and 1694 editions.
+The orthography of the Psalms was significantly modernised in MacFarlane’s 1753 edition.
+The text of the actual translation, however, follows closely the phraseology of that of the 1659 and 1694 editions.

 ’S Beannuight’ an duine sin nach gluais

 ann comhairle nan daoi,

 Ann slighe fhiar nam peacach baoth

 ’n a sheasamh fòs nach bì,